FCC Clare Hollingworth Fellowship – Applications Open

 Overview of key features of the fellowship:

-- Complimentary access to all FCC professional talks, official gatherings and conferences;
+- Complimentary access to all FCC professional talks, official gatherings and conferences (subject to pandemic restrictions);

 - Unlimited access to the FCC facilities including the gym and workroom;